EnigmaCurry/d.rymcg.tech/invidious/README.md

 Run `make config`

-It will ask to create usernames and passwords, and automatically put the hashes into the `.env` file for the `INVIDIOUS_HTTP_AUTH` variable.
+It will ask to create usernames and passwords, and automatically put the hashes into the `.env_${DOCKER_CONTEXT}_default` file for the `INVIDIOUS_HTTP_AUTH` variable.
 You will use the username and plain text password to authenticate before loading the app.
 Note this does not authenticate you to invidious, but only allows access to the app.
 In order to use all of the app features, you must create an invidious account and log into the app.

 ## Notes on invidious